- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 MITOCHONDRIAL BIOLOGY GEEKS: Cytochrome 1 is where most ROS is made normally in humans.
 This is important in mitochondrial signaling and in biogenesis.
 This is where NADH and NAD+ act, and where the carbon atoms of carbohydrates feed into the mitochondrial complex.
 Proton movement is also important inside mitochondria.
 We have to move the protons in our mitochondria created to harvest their energy, or we decrease the size of the exclusion zone of water, which limits our redox potential.

 It also turns out the need to supply NAD+ for glucose oxidation is needed to maintain optimal redox balance.
 When cytochrome 1 is impaired, this cannot be done.
 So the task falls to the other cytochromes to make up the deficit.
 Cytochromes are also called oxidoreductases.
 In biochemistry, an oxidoreductase is an enzyme that catalyzes the transfer of electrons from one molecule, the reductant (also called the electron donor) to another oxidant (also called the electron acceptor).
 When we speak of electron transfer we are speaking of quantum tunneling of these electrons through the molecular Maxwell demon proteins embedded in these cytochromes.
 This group of enzymes usually utilizes NADP or NAD+ as cofactors to speed the process up.
-This is where the lost NAD+, from cytochrome one is made, to rebalance a loss of reductive power.
-This implies that mitochondria respond by making more ROS to offset the loss of NAD+.
+This is where the lost NAD+, from cytochrome one, is made, to rebalance a loss of reductive power.
+This implies that mitochondria respond by making more ROS offset the loss of NAD+.
 All inflammatory signals carry a positive charge in biochemistry.

 Riddle me this: why would Lady Evolution use positively charged molecules to signal?
 Could it be that the background resting transmembrane potential (that Ling said was built by electronic induction and not a membrane pump) be NEGATIVELY CHARGED?
 The short answer is, you can bet your ass that is why she uses a positively charged subatomic particle such as the proton to signal within the mitochondria.